 June 3- October 1, 2017

-Boscobel is the ideal organizer of Make-Do’s, as Boscobel itself is a kind of make-do.
+Boscobel itself is a kind of make-do.
 The original 1804-08 Neoclassical mansion was partially demolished in 1955, but—thanks to dedicated preservationists—reassembled and repurposed as a museum.
-Like Boscobel, make-do’s illustrate the complex relationships between everyday people and the things that they choose to save.
+Like Boscobel and its permanent collection, Make-Do’s illustrates the complex relationships between people and the things they choose to save.

 Sunday, October 8